 Dana combines her professional insight, educational background (B.A. in Comparative Literature from U.C.
 Berkeley, J.D. from University of San Francisco), and a lifelong love of reading to to her role as a literary agent.
 She regularly attends writers’ conferences and speaks frequently on legal issues for authors (including publishing contracts, collaboration agreements, and copyright).
 Dana Newman Literary works with Judy Klein of Kleinworks Agency on handling clients’ foreign rights sales.
 She works as a co-agent with Phyllis Parsons of The Parsons Company, Inc. in connection with speakers and film/TV rights.

 In addition to her work as a literary agent, Dana is also Of Counsel at Raines Feldman LLP, where she focuses on business and legal advising, negotiating and drafting contracts, intellectual property (copyrights and trademarks), licensing and literary law.
+She has extensive experience with publishing and literary agency agreements, and also does pre-publication legal review of manuscripts.
 Her specialty is helping creative entrepreneurs and authors achieve their goals, and she’s represented a wide variety of clients in entertainment, media and business.
 She wrote "Copyright Grants: as Powerful as Kryptonite?" published in the Los Angeles Daily Journal, and co-authored the chapter on Technology and Intellectual Property Rights in the book Emerging Companies Guide: A Resource for Professionals and Entrepreneurs, Second Edition (American Bar Association 2011).

 Dana is a member of the Association of Authors’ Representatives and the California State Bar.